NAME

 - Insert

-text at the end of each generated
+at the end of the forward declaration

 file.